cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 #### rnasq_main.sh
-The rnasq_main.sh sctipt is initated by the rnaseq-driver script.
-Parameters will be passed on from inpt in rnaseq-driver -f ()
+The rnasq_main.sh sctipt is initated by the rnaseq-driver.sh script.
+Parameters will be passed on from inpt in rnaseq-driver.sh
+-f ()

 -